My Best Bujo Tips To Make Journaling Easier

 Am I going to be creative with my journal?
 This will help you decide on layout spreads where you can practice your creativity.

-Do I know for sure how much space a giving spread will require?
-This will allow you to leave extra blank pages between spreads in case that collection grows too long.
+Do I know for sure how much space a given spread will require?
+This will allow you to leave extra blank pages between spreads in case the collection grows too long.

-Signifiers are the symbols in your entries that offer visual categorization and make rapid logging possible.
+Signifiers are the symbols in your entries that offer visual categorization and also make rapid logging possible.

 You can take a brief glance at your list and see exactly what type of jobs or reminders you have created.

 The purpose of bullet journal signifiers is to easily identify the task at hand or note, but if you have 15 different icons to keep note of, you will spend most of your time trying to decode it.
-It is counterproductive!
+This ends up being counterproductive!

-You should always start out small with only a few signifiers but once you get familiar with them you may want to add more specific ones.
+You should always start out small with only a few signifiers.
+Then once you get familiar with them you may want to add more specific ones.

 Try to gradually add them to avoid overwhelm and to make sure you really need them for your logging.

 In the beginning, you may not remember exactly what symbols you are using.
-A simple flip-out spread with your symbols and signifiers will help you log your tasks ever faster.
+A simple flip-out spread with your symbols and signifiers will help you log your tasks even faster.